 To learn the permutation-equivariant network $g$, we define both objectives for $\bP_{\soft}$ and $\bP_{\hard}$:

 where $\bP_{\gt}$ is a ground-truth permutation matrix.
 Note that all the operations in $\calL_{\soft}$ are entry-wise.
-Similar to~\eqref{eqn:soft_objective}, the objective~\eqref{eqn:hard_objective} for $\bP_{\hard}$ might be designed as the form of binary cross-entropy, which tends to be generally robust in training deep neural networks.
+Similar to~\eqref{eqn:soft_objective}, the objective~\eqref{eqn:hard_objective} for $\bP_{\hard}$ should be designed as the form of binary cross-entropy, which tends to be generally robust for training deep neural networks.
 However, we struggle to apply the binary cross-entropy for $\bP_{\hard}$ into our problem formulation, due to discretized loss values.
 In particular, the form of cross-entropy for $\bP_{\hard}$ can be used to train the sorting network, but degrades its performance in our preliminary experiments.
-Thus, we design the objective for $\bP_{\hard}$ as $\calL_{\hard} = \|\bX_{\ordered, \hard} - \bX_{\ordered, \gt}\|_F^2$ with the Frobenius norm, which helps to train the network more robustly.
+Thus, we choose the objective for $\bP_{\hard}$ as $\|\bX_{\ordered, \hard} - \bX_{\ordered, \gt}\|_F^2$ with the Frobenius norm, which helps to train the network more robustly.

-In addition, using~a proposition on splitting $\bP_{\hard}$, which is discussed in~\secref{sec:split_strategy_permutations}, the objective \eqref{eqn:hard_objective} for $\bP_{\hard}$ can be modified by splitting $\bP_{\hard}$, $\bP_{\gt}$, and $\bX$, which is able to reduce the number of possible permutations; see the associated section for the details.
-Eventually, our network $g$ is trained by the combined loss $\calL = \calL_{\soft} + \lambda \calL_{\hard}$ where $\lambda$ is a balancing hyperparameter; analysis on $\lambda$ can be found in the appendices.
-As mentioned above, a landscape of $\calL_{\hard}$ is not smooth due to the property of straight-through estimator, even though we use $\calL_{\hard}$.
-Thus, we combine both objectives to the form of a single loss, which is widely adopted in a deep learning community.
+In addition, using~a proposition on splitting $\bP_{\hard}$, which is discussed in~\secref{sec:split_strategy_permutations}, the objective \eqref{eqn:hard_objective} for $\bP_{\hard}$ can be modified by splitting $\bP_{\hard}$, $\bP_{\gt}$, and $\bX$, which is able to reduce the number of possible permutations; see the associated section for details.
+Eventually, our network $g$ is trained by the combined loss $\calL = \calL_{\soft} + \lambda \calL_{\hard}$, where $\lambda$ is a balancing hyperparameter; an analysis on $\lambda$ can be found in the appendices.
+As mentioned above, a landscape of $\calL_{\hard}$ is not smooth due to the property of a straight-through estimator, even though we use $\calL_{\hard}$.
+Thus, we combine both objectives to the form of a single loss, which is widely adopted in the deep learning community.